Coquitlam cityscape with Evergreen SkyTrain line and residential neighborhoods

 coquitlam evergreen-extension skytrain ssmuh bill-25 tri-cities

 Coquitlam is Metro Vancouver’s sixth-largest city with over 150,000 residents and some of the region’s most desirable family-oriented neighborhoods.
-With the June 2026 Bill 25 deadline approaching, here’s what Coquitlam homeowners need to know about SSMUH compliance and multiplex opportunities.
+The June 30, 2026 Bill 25 compliance deadline has now passed.
+Coquitlam is compliant.
+Here’s what Coquitlam homeowners need to know about the active SSMUH rules and multiplex opportunities.

 TL;DR (Key Takeaways)

-• Coquitlam must comply with SSMUH requirements by June 30, 2026
+• Coquitlam is now compliant with SSMUH — June 30, 2026 deadline has passed

 • Strong transit position: Evergreen Extension provides 6-unit eligibility near 6 SkyTrain stations